L. Song Richardson: Writing and scholarship

 Richardson's research focuses on implicit bias, criminal procedure, criminal law, and law and social science.
 She has examined implicit bias and prejudice in artificial intelligence technology.
 She co-edited the book "The Constitution and the Future of Criminal Justice in America," with John T. Parry of Lewis and Clark College, Portland.
 The book was published in 2014 by Cambridge University Press.

 She is working on a forthcoming book examining the history of race in the United States, and implications for law and policy.

 Awards

 Richardson received the Derrick Bell Award from the Association of American Law Schools in 2012.
 The award recognizes exceptional contributions to legal education through mentoring, teaching and scholarship.

 In 2018, she was named among "OC People of 2018" by OC Weekly.

 Affiliations

 Richardson is a member of the American Law Institute and serves on the executive committee of the Association of American Law Schools.

+Personal life

+Richardson is African American and Asian American.